Edu-Reyes/Edu-Reyes/README.md

 ## About me

-- :mag: I’m currently looking for new opportunities to work as a Frontend or Full Stack Developer.
+- 👨‍💻: I’m currently working as a frontend developer at Enerlink | Smart Energy Solutions.

-- :seedling: Working on a couple of personal projects: **Synthomatic UI** and **Thrifty Trials**.
+- 🌱: Working on a couple of personal projects: **Synthomatic UI** and **Thrifty Trials**.

-- :video_game: Learning about **Game Development**.
+- 🎮: Learning about **Game Development**.

 ## Main Languages and Tools